gi8lino/k8s-gitops/cluster/apps/README.md

 ## Contents

 - **cert-manager** automatically provisions and manages TLS certificates in Kubernetes
-- **cilium** is a CNI plugin that provides networking and security services
+- **cilium** is a CNI plugin that provides networking, security services, and bare-metal L2 load balancing
 - **cloudflare-operator** Kubernetes operator for managing Cloudflare DNS records
 - **cloudnative-pg** Kubernetes operator for managing PostgreSQL databases
 - **debug** tools for debugging the cluster